How to Become a UX & UI Designer (A Comprehensive Guide)

 5. Don’t too attached

 Of course, you should care about your work to be able to do it well.
 But don’t get too attached to your creations.
 As I already mentioned, your clients will have the final say on the design they will use for their business.
 You may have to make a lot of adjustments along the way.
 Sometimes, clients may end up not using your design.
 Sometimes, it will look nothing like what you delivered (usually similar but uglier).
 Know when it is time to say “oh, well” and move on to the next project.
-Either way, everything you do is experience.
+Either way, everything you do is an experience.